We turn our attentions to Tuesday evening’s action with a full and in-depth preview of Moors’ National League North trip to Haig Avenue.

 Glen Taylor and Rob Ramshaw both scored twice, and Will Harris also found the net as Moors came from a goal behind to run out 5-1 winners.

-Declan Brown will be the man in the middle for Tuesday evening’s game at Haig Avenue, and he will be assisted by Ben Schofield and Joel Buckle.
+Gareth Thomas will take charge for Tuesday’s game against Southport at Haig Avenue, and he will be assisted by Adam Watson and Jack Churchill.

 Moors fans can buy tickets online in advance or at Haig Avenue prior to kick-off on the evening of the game.